What is Cpu Clock | Working & Comparison also Covered

 A CPU Clock is an electronic signal inside the processor that controls the timing of all operations.
 It sends regular electrical pulses that tell the CPU when to start and when to complete each instruction.

-How CPU Clock Works
+CPU Clock Working

 The CPU clock works by sending regular electrical pulses called clock signals inside the processor.
 These pulses act like a tick-tock rhythm that controls every action of the CPU.